How it works

 How realistic are the persona responses?

 Every persona stays in character and respects what someone in their position would actually know.
 A logistics manager won't offer opinions on UX design.
 Responses come in natural, spoken-word style, with hesitation, bluntness, or boredom when the question doesn't land.
 Plastic picks from 17 mood states per session, so responses include impatience, distraction, and skepticism alongside enthusiasm.
+When personas disagree or react in unexpected ways, the report calls that out — you see the tension, not a smoothed-over consensus.
 No single persona will match a specific real person, but they reliably surface the same objections, confusion, and preferences that live research does.

 Can I customize the personas?